amu-cai/geval/README.md

-Ah, we forgot about the tokenization, in order to properly calculate BLEU (or GLEU) the way it was done within the official WMT-2017 challenge, you need to tokenize the output of your system and the expected system using the right tokenizer:
+Ah, we forgot about the tokenization, in order to properly calculate BLEU (or GLEU) the way it was done within the official WMT-2017 challenge, you need to tokenize the expected output and the actual output of your system using the right tokenizer:

     geval -t dev-0 --metric GLEU --metric Accuracy --tokenizer 13a